 The meeting between ancient foes went as expected, ending in a fight where the Eternals and their allies eventually succumbed to the superior numbers of their foes and to the Deviant Kro's hostage taking tactics.
 Out of all this, only Karkas is able to escape, impressively walking through a wall Juggernaut-style, to make his way to Sersi's apartment and his meeting with Thor.

-Sersi eventually reveals herself together with other defeated Deviant's in her apartment.
+Sersi eventually reveals herself together with other defeated Eternal's in her apartment.
 Her ability as an illusionist is refreshing besides all these strongmen.

 Here's something to see: The group decides to go back for Ikaris and the others in the Deviant stronghold.
 The entire group flies via Thor Express.

-Not that John Buscema isn't an awesome penciller, but I'm very happy to note the return of Keith Pollard.
+Not that John Buscema isn't an awesome penciller, he is, but I'm very happy to note the return of Keith Pollard.

 Pollard immediately lives up to expectations by presenting a great fight sequence as the Deviants ambush Thor and company on their way to the Deviant stronghold underneath New York.
 In the following panels, the Deviants bring out some heavy weaponry and we get to see the toughness of Karkas and the power of Mjolnir!